-3.4.4 SPP Resource Adequacy Initiatives
+2.4.4 SPP Resource Adequacy Initiatives

 SPP has implemented several initiatives intended to strengthen the current Resource Adequacy Requirements (RARs) for the region.
-Some, such as ELCC and Performance Based Accreditation (PBA) have been under development for several years, while others, for example increasing the Planning Reserve Margin (PRM) from 12% to 15%, have occurred since work began on the IRP in 2021.
+Some, such as ELCC and Performance Based Accreditation (PBA) have been under development for several years, while others, for example increasing the Planning Reserve Margin (PRM) from 12 to 15%, have occurred since work began on the IRP in 2021.
 A number of these initiatives are not currently developed sufficiently for them to be incorporated into this IRP.
 NPPD will continue to monitor these initiatives and apply the resulting changes to RARs in future IRPs, as appropriate.
 Several of the more significant initiatives are summarized briefly below.

-In July of 2022, the SPP Board of Directors approved an increase to the PRM from 12% to 15% effective for the 2023 summer season.
-The IRP assumed a stepped increase in the PRM (13%/14%/15% in 2023/24/25), based on an earlier recommendation from the Supply Adequacy Working Group.
+In July of 2022, the SPP Board of Directors approved an increase to the PRM from 12 to 15% effective for the 2023 summer season.
+The IRP assumed a stepped increase in the PRM (13%/14%/15% in 2023/24/25), based on an earlier recommendation from the Supply Adequacy Working Group (SAWG).
 NPPD is expected to have sufficient resources to meet the RAR, including the higher 15% PRM, during the intervening years (i.e., 2023 - 2025).

 SPP has approved changes to the Planning Criteria and Business Practice documents to implement an ELCC process for the determination of accredited capacity for all wind, solar and Energy Storage resources, effective October 1, 2023.
-As described in section 3.4.2.1, the IRP did apply estimated ELCC accredited capacity values for new wind, solar, and storage alternatives.12
+As described in section 2.4.2.1, the IRP did apply estimated ELCC accredited capacity values for new wind, solar, and storage alternatives.13

-The SPP Board of Directors, also approved the implementation of Performance-Based Accreditation (PBA) for conventional resources during its July 2022 meeting.13 PBA would adjust the tested capability of conventional resources based on actual performance.
-Implementation of PBA would require the collection of performance data over several years and is not anticipated to become fully effective until 2028.
-For the IRP, NPPD assumed its units' performance will be similar to the region as a whole.
-As such, the accredited capability of conventional resources were not adjusted.
+The SPP Board of Directors, also approved the implementation of Performance-Based Accreditation (PBA) for conventional resources during their July 2022 meeting.
+PBA would adjust the tested capability of conventional resources based on actual performance.
+Implementation of PBA would require the collection of performance data over several years and is not anticipated to become fully effective until